KiranLDA/MSc_Protected_Areas/README.md

 # Course overview

 - Learn how and why protected areas are important (Lecture)
-- Lear the principles of systematic conservation planning (Lecture)
+- Learn the principles of systematic conservation planning (Lecture)
 - Learn how to implement a protected area network (Lecture + Practical)